therealozp/class-notes/automata-thry/irregularity/context-free language.md

-A [[grammar]] G is context-free if all production rules are of the form:
+a [[grammar]] G is context-free if all production rules are of the form:
 $A\rightarrow x,$ where $A \in V \text{ and } x \in \set{V\cup T}^{*}$ or in English, if the LHS of the transition function is only **one** variable, then it is a context-free language.